v12technology/fluxtion-quickstart/README.md

  - Register an SMS endpoint with the controller by sending a String as an event into the processor
 ## Running the application
 Clone the application and execute the sensorquickstart.jar in the dist directory.
-The application will process the temperatureData.csv, loggin the output to screen, followed by programatically posted sensor reading events.
+The application will process the file temperatureData.csv as an input.
+After the csv file is read sensor reading events are programatically sent to the processor.
 ```bat
 git clone https://github.com/v12technology/fluxtion-quickstart.git
 cd fluxrtion-quickstart